cleanunicorn/cleanunicorn-website/content/previous-work.md

 * **Since** 2018

-I am currently developing and holding a series of long format workshops which cover the basics of blockchain, Solidity, EVM, private chains setup, consensus vulnerabilities, smart contract design and other related topics.
+I am currently developing and holding a series of long format workshops which cover the basics of blockchain, Solidity, EVM, private chains setup, consensus algorithms, smart contract design and other related topics.